 The Vosne Romanee 2010 from Sirugue is slightly closed but nevertheless showing classic Vosne notes.
 In the nose red and dark berries with a fine Vosne spicyness – violets with hints of peony rose and gun powder!
 On the palate quite intense and nicely focused fruit – 2010 is a great vintage – it’s pure, transparent and well structured.
 Bottom line – like the classic Vosne expression of this wine – it’s a honest and very enjoyable village WYSIWYG!

 The Vosne Romanee Vieilles Vignes 2011 from Sirugue is a lovely glass of Vosne.
 In the bouquet red berry fruit spiced with violets, horseradish and a hint of toasted oak.
 On the palate quite intense and refined fruit – very good midpalate weight og length.
 It’s pure and well balanced, typical for both the vintage and the terroir.
 The oak is finely integrated and the tannins are firm but ripe and rounded.
-A full step up in quality from the regular Vosne-Romanee – a both attractive and enjoyable wine.… Read the full article →
+A full step up in quality from the regular Vosne-Romanee – a both attractive and enjoyable wine.

 The Vosne Romanee Les Hautes Maizieres 1996 from Henri Roch is a quite special combination of the powerful structure of the 96 vintage and the quite rich organic fruit in the domaine style.
 In the nose matured organic red berry fruit – spized with cinnamon, violets and a hint of gunpowder.
 On the palate quite rich organic fruit balanced by the quite rustic 1996 structure.
 Is somewhat rustic with tar and the classic 1996 citrus hint in the finish.
-I enjoyed this wine – but it’s not a wine for Burgundy rookies.… Read the full article →
+I enjoyed this wine – but it’s not a wine for Burgundy rookies.

 The 2002 Aux Boudots from Meo-Camuzet is somehow slightly disappointing.
 In the bouquet dark berry fruit, raspberries, liquorice and oak with the alcohol slightly forward in the nose.
 On the palate layers of quite dense and rather dark fruit – still quite restrained by the oak in this otherwise fruity vintage.
-It’s quite harmonius but still quite backward – and while the attractive sweet primary fruit has disappeard the oak and tannins are still very much present – was in my view better a few years back.… Read the full article →
+It’s quite harmonius but still quite backward – and while the attractive sweet primary fruit has disappeard the oak and tannins are still very much present – was in my view better a few years back.
+Still – it’s not a bad wine now – but certainly not my style of Burgundy with it’s slightly austere and extracted expression.

 The Meursault Sous la Velle 2010 from Anne Boisson is a quite lovely Meursault.
 The bouquet is open with aromas of apple and pear – notes of acacia flower and citrus.
 Quite intense on the palate with good crisp fruit, and a nice minerality.
 It’s a harmonious wine offering good drinkability and pleasure – but not a match for the 2010 village wines from the top producers.
 A lovely and quite elegant Meursault with no complications.

 Lets face it … I’m not a big admirer of the Pernand Vergelesses terroir – but this effort from Mongeard is actually a quite lovely wine.
 The Pernand Vergelesses Les Vergelesses 1er cru 2010 from Mongeard-Mugneret is a very expressive and straight forward pinot.
 In the bouquet cool red fruit – raspberries and forest strawberries – with a clear hint of both the domaine style and origin.
-On the palate juicy red fruit – a quite good concentration – lovely balance with a firmness from the terroir.… Read the full article →
+On the palate juicy red fruit – a quite good concentration – lovely balance with a firmness from the terroir.
+The fruit expression is perhaps more Mongeard-Mugneret than Pernand, and the Vosne origin of the producer is also detectable …. and thats in my view not a bad thing in a Pernand.
+Summing up – a lovely and quite joyful wine.

 The Gevrey Chambertin 2010 village from Dujac Fils et Père is indeed a little beauty.
 The bouquet offer red berry fruit – pure and crystal clear red fruit – with notes of cherris and forrest berries.
 On the palate pure cool pinot fruit with a impressive transparancy and a quite vibrant energy.
 It’s medium bodied with a good focus and length.
 The finish is focused with a good display of terroir.
-Does not have the weight of the domaine wines from Dujac, but the crystal clear transparancy of this wine is impressive – a lovely wine … perfect for a light lunch.… Read the full article →
+Does not have the weight of the domaine wines from Dujac, but the crystal clear transparancy of this wine is impressive – a lovely wine … perfect for a light lunch.

 The Vosne Romanee 2011 is a really beautiful village wine.
 In the bouquet lovely Vosne spices and a fine expression of forest berries.
 On the palate lovely pinot fruit with a core quite sweet and lush red fruit – good energy and nerve.
 It’s well balanced with a good backbone from the fresh acidity and a good minerality.
 A lovely Vosne village in the making.